CSSS/csss-site/csss-site/src/about/README.md

 Regarding the bitwarden attributes, I suggest ignoring whatever logic there is and just re-implementing the logic, **but** what I was attempting to implement was that: If there is a change in who is occupying a position that has a bitwarden account, once the Director of Archives updates that position's `-current` maillist, then the Sys Admin is alerted to that fact and they take-over the account on bitwarden and use the website to generate and send the new password to that officer on the discord.
 I suggest having the website itself DM the password to the new officer to make it seem more automated but :shrug:

 ### 1.3.6.
 Things I never got around to doing
- * I had always planned that when the last executive officer inputs their information at the beginning of every term, that the website would send the updated exec-list to the mail-lists that the Director of Archives always has to send to.
+ * I had always planned that when the last executive officer inputs their information at the beginning of every term, that the website would send the updated exec-list to the maillists that the Director of Archives always has to send to.

 # 2. Keeping track of non-SFU email addresses for announcements
 <img src="https://docs.google.com/drawings/d/e/2PACX-1vQgtlJHOKOKnkLYbXyplGjtwwVFEGlTxq3HjylcFvmaLCntfPnoa7MZ3JQHLJMAL6uJz_AbB8UKYQqs/pub?w=1080&amp;h=765">